Willis Edwards

 Willis Edwards (28 April 1903 – 27 September 1988) was an English professional football player and manager.

-Biography
+Early

 Edwards was born in the mining village of Newton, North East Derbyshire, not far from Chesterfield and Alfreton.
 Like many boys in the area, he left school to go down the pit but he was soon spotted by Chesterfield as a teenager, playing for the village football team Newton Rangers.

+Career

 Chesterfield

-Having been close to joining Blackburn Rovers, he instead signed for Chesterfield, where he made his debut in 1919 at the age of just 16.
+Having been close to joining Blackburn Rovers, Edwards instead signed for Chesterfield, where he made his debut in 1919 at the age of just 16.
 He went on to play 70 league games for the Spireites before joining Leeds United towards the end of the 1924–25 season.

 Leeds United

 Edwards played for the Elland Road club for 18 years, during which time he was never booked or sent off.
 He went on to make 444 appearances.
 Edwards continued turning out for Leeds during the war years and remained at the club after the war.
 On retiring as a player, he became assistant and he took over the managerial reins when Billy Hampson was dismissed in May 1947.
 His time as manager was relatively unsuccessful and he resumed his place in the backroom staff in April 1948, where he acted as a scout for the club.
 He only ended his association with Leeds in 1960, after serving the club for 35 years.